 - Affective-motivational, which is involved in the emotional processing of pain.

 - Cognitive-evaluative, which is the conscious interpretation of the pain signal.

-However, with chronic pain, the sensory-discriminative dimension diminishes while the affective-motivational dimension becomes dominant.
+However, the sensory-discriminative dimension diminishes with chronic pain while the affective-motivational dimension becomes dominant.
 As a result, pain is less localized, and the risk for psychological consequences increases.